-The one thing I didn’t consider, is that if it is a war, or a fight, is that somebody has to win and somebody has to lose.
-So about year four into my practice I decided to just be okay with whatever happened during that posture.
+The one thing I didn’t consider, is that if it is a war, or a fight, somebody has to win and somebody has to lose.
+So, about year four into my practice I decided to just be okay with whatever happened during that posture.
 I called a truce with my nemesis posture, deciding to shake hands instead of continuing to battle on.
 If I fell out of it I would take a quick glance at the students in the class that could go so much farther than me and quietly say to myself, “Someday.”

 And then it happened about two years ago.
 The posture that I had regarded as an enemy, a mountain I still had yet to climb, became my ally and friend in healing up all of the issues in my hips and left leg.
 I started actually looking forward to this posture because there were visible differences happening as I worked on it day after day.
 When I think of this posture I now have nothing but endearing thoughts towards it because I had worked so hard and for so long to achieve it.

 Still today it could be better.
 I have work yet to do, as I do on all of my postures.
 But it was all worth it in the end.
 That posture has taught me the most about myself, my body, my strength, my determination and focus, as well as, patience with myself and others.
 I wouldn’t give away a single step of my journey with that posture now that I look back on it.
 Because in the end I needed it the most.